How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 How long should it take to break 90 in golf?

 It can take a month or years to break 90 in golf.
-It comes down to talent and hours of practice invested in the process.
-Progress can speed up using technology such as HackMotion to improve your swing mechanics.
+It comes down to talent and hours of practice.
+However, progress can speed up if you use technology such as HackMotion to improve your swing mechanics.

 What percentage of golfers in the world can break 90?